The following is a list of valuable resources related to criminal law for attorneys in Erie County that are available to check out from our offices.

 Provides an overview of the most important concepts, applications and ideas needed to learn the basics of toxicology.
 In addition to explaining the basic concepts of toxicology, this book gives historical perspective, regulatory requirements and discusses good laboratory practices.

-Charles Dodgen & Michael Shea
+Substance Use Disorders, by Charles Dodgen & Michael Shea

 Evidence and Investigation